 Initialization via Potential Flow

 Several fluid flow analysis types can now be initialized via a potential flow solution.
-This allows reducing the necessary iterations to find a stationary state of a fluid flow significantly and thereby saves computing time.
+This allows a significant reduction of the necessary iterations to find a stationary state of a fluid flow and thereby saves computing time.

 New Result Control Items

 Additional result control items enable an even more efficient evaluation of simulation results.
-For example, the new particle tracing result control item defines a source for a passive scalar inside the flow field that allows to study the mixing behavior of fluid flows very efficiently.
+For example, the new particle tracing result control item defines a source for a passive scalar inside the flow field that allows the study of the mixing behavior of fluid flows very efficiently.